-- Raise your hand and step forward - Announce "Referee Correction", explain the error - Step back, lowering your hand - Call "Point", "Side out", "Second serve" or "Replay" as appropriate to resume play c.
+- Raise your hand and step forward - Announce "Referee Correction".
+Explain the error and, if applicable, what will be done to correct it - Step back, lowering your hand - Call "Point", "Side out", "Second serve" or "Replay" as appropriate to resume play c.
 Game Pace and Cadence

-- Call scores clearly, loudly and with consistency.
+• Call scores clearly, loudly and with consistency.
 Players will develop a rhythm following your cadence.

-- Do all your scoresheet marking during the time ball is being retrieved be ready when the players are ready.
-Do not chase the ball BE READY.
+- Make all your scoresheet markings during the time the ball is being retrieved be ready when the Players are ready.
+Do not chase the ball, that is not your responsibility

 - Enforce all time limit conditions

-- Pregame warm up time
+- o Pregame warm up time

-- Nominal time to get ready to serve or receive
+- o Nominal time to get ready to serve or receive

-- \circ Ten second serve time
+- Ten second serve time

 - Timeout durations

 - End change duration

+- Enforce all time limit conditions

-- Be cognizant of equipment and Referee timeouts
+- be cognizant of equipment and Referee timeouts